karottenreibe/luapdf/README.md

                   direction key, etc) and the browser commands (I.e.
                   `:quit`, `:restart`, `:open`, `:lua <code>`, etc).
  * theme.lua   -- change fonts and colours used by the interface widgets.
- * window.lua  -- is responsible for building the luakit browser window and defining several helper methods (I.e. `w:new_tab(uri)`, `w:close_tab()`, `w:close_win()`, etc).
+ * window.lua  -- is responsible for building the luapdf browser window and defining several helper methods (I.e. `w:new_tab(uri)`, `w:close_tab()`, `w:close_win()`, etc).
  * webview.lua -- is a wrapper around the webview widget object and is